yuanzhou/yuanzhou.github.io/_posts/2021-07-27-tree-branches-art.md

 I had to trim some pine tree branches to solve part of the squirrel issue.
 And instead of throwing them away, I got some ideas online and made them into a wall art.
 Nice place to hang all kinds of little ornaments.

-{% include gallery.html folder="assets/images/tree-branch" width="300" height="200" size-css="two-per-row" %}
+{% include gallery.html folder="assets/images/tree-branch" width="300" height="200" size-css="three-per-row" %}